Minimal families of curves on surfaces: Abstract

 \section{Abstract}

-A minimal family of curves on an embedded surface is defined as a one dimensional family of rational curves of minimal degree, which generate the surface.
+A minimal family of curves on an embedded surface is defined as a 1-dimensional family of rational curves of minimal degree, which cover the surface.
 We classify such minimal families using constructive methods.
 This allows us to compute the minimal families of a given surface.

-The classification of minimal families of curves can be reduced to the classification of minimal families which generate weak Del Pezzo surfaces.
-We classify the minimal families on weak Del Pezzo surfaces and present a table with the number of minimal families of each weak Del Pezzo surface up to Weyl equivalence.
+The classification of minimal families of curves can be reduced to the classification of minimal families which cover weak Del Pezzo surfaces.
+We classify the minimal families of weak Del Pezzo surfaces and present a table with the number of minimal families of each weak Del Pezzo surface up to Weyl equivalence.

 As an application of this classification we generalize some results of Schicho.
 We classify algebraic surfaces which carry a family of conics.
-We determine the minimal lexicographic degree for the parametrization of a surface which carries at least two minimal families.
+We determine the minimal lexicographic degree for the parametrization of a surface which carries at least 2 minimal families.